-- Find out if the interview is being live or recorded – obviously a recorded interview may be heavily edited so it is important to prepare to deliver your key messages in a short, succinct piece.
+- Find out if the interview will be live or pre-recorded – obviously, a pre-recorded interview may be heavily edited so it is important to prepare to deliver your key messages in a short, succinct piece.

 - Find out where they want the interview to take place – the studio, in your place of work or outside.
-Don’t be afraid to say ‘No’ to a certain location if you think it is not appropriate, if it is noisy, if there are too many distractions to potentially damage your interview.
-Think of the passing motorist who always beeps their horn at the first sight of a camera, or the football fans on Sky Sports on Transfer Deadline Day – avoid those situations.
+Don’t be afraid to say ‘no’ to a certain location if you think it is not appropriate, if it is noisy and if there are too many distractions to potentially damage your interview.

-- Prepare the key messages you would like to get across but don’t write War and Peace.
+- Prepare the key messages you would like to get across but don’t write a script.
 You simply won’t be able to get it all across in an interview, and you will be rapidly scanning over your notes during the interview to find the relevant areas to the question.
-Two or three key points, some statistics to support your points, and one or two examples.
+Make two or three key points, some statistics to support your points and one or two examples.
 Every interview should have an example or two to re-enforce what you are saying.

 - Just before the interview do not be afraid to ask the interviewer what the first question will be.
 This helps you to feel relaxed and gives you an opportunity to get into the interview.

 - Be enthusiastic.
 If you can’t be enthusiastic how can you expect the listener or viewer to be interested in what you have to say.
-We’ve all been in the car and after 30 seconds of listening to a boring interviewee we’ve turned the dial to the next station.
-Aim to perform at 110 per cent of your usual self – any more and you will appear fake – or look or sounds like you are on drugs.
-Anything less and you run the danger of turning people off.
+Aim to perform at 110 per cent of your usual self – any more and you will seem ungenuine.
+Anything less and you run the danger of losing viewers.

-- Forget the potentially millions of people out there watching you or listening to you – think of it as a fireside chat between you and the interviewer – you will far more relaxed!
+- Forget the potentially millions of people out there watching you or listening to you – think of it as a fireside chat between you and the interviewer.

-- But don’t over-relax – concentrate.
-I’ve been involved in media training scenarios where the interviewee has become so comfortable with the interview process they have literally switched off and didn’t listen to or hear the question.
-They then realised what had happened and froze.
+- Don’t over-relax – concentrate.
+In media interviews, the interviewee may become so comfortable with the interview process they can switch off and don’t listen to the questions.
+There is also a risk of freezing up when you don’t know the answer to a question.
 Don’t ‘switch off’ until you are back out of the building and the interview has been done.

-- Maintain eye contact with the interviewer – don’t look around, and don’t look into the camera – the result will be your eyes moving around the screen, and if nothing else, you will look extremely shifty!
+- Maintain eye contact with the interviewer, don’t look around, and don’t look into the camera.
+This will be very distracting for a viewer and may make you seem ungenuine.

 - If on television, don’t wear anything which may distract the viewer, such as a name badge or security pass on a lanyard.
-If outside, don’t let your hair blow around in the wind.
+And If outside, keep your hair tied back in case of wind.